wp-plugins/wp-fastest-cache/readme.txt

 * Issue of subdirectory install using with subdirectory url
 * Double slash in the rewrite rule problem has been solved
 * Full path is written instead of %{DOCUMENT_ROOT}
+* Stop to prevent not to minify css files which has small size
+* Improvement of detection active plugins
+* <strong>[FEATURE]</strong> "Combine Css" has been added

 = 0.7.9 =
 * <strong>[FEATURE]</strong> Compatible with WP-Polls